Eirenis modestus: Description

 The ring-headed dwarf snake is a pencil-thin species that grows to a maximum length of 60 cm but most adults are considerably smaller than this.
 The skin is smooth and the edges of the scales are slightly darker than the centres.
 The upper surface of the body is a uniform yellowish-brown, greyish-brown or reddish-brown colour and the underparts are glossy white.
-The top of the head has a large black blotch inside which are either two whitish spots or a pale "W"-shaped mark.
+The top of the head has a large black blotch inside which are either two whitish spots or a pale W-shaped mark.
 Round the neck is a crescent-shaped band of dark blotches separated from the head by a pale band.

 Subspecies

-Currently, three subspecies are recognized, namely Eirenis modestus modestus (MARTIN 1838), E. m. semimaculatus (BOETTGER 1876) from central and western Turkey (Anatolia), and E. m. cilicius (SCHMIDTLER 1993) from southern Turkey.
+Currently, three subspecies are recognized, namely Eirenis modestus modestus (Martin 1838), E. m. semimaculatus (Boettger 1876) from central and western Turkey (Anatolia), and E. m. cilicius (Schmidtler 1993) from southern Turkey.

 Distribution and habitat

-The ring-headed dwarf snake is native to the Greek Mediterranean islands of Lesbos, Chios, Samos, Alzonisi, Kalymnos, Leros, Symi and Megisti and most of Turkey.
+The ring-headed dwarf snake is native to the Greek Mediterranean islands of Lesbos, Chios, Samos, Fournoi, Kasos, Karpathos, Kalymnos, Leros, Symi and Megisti and most of Turkey.
 Its range extends eastwards into the Caucasus Mountains, eastern Georgia, Armenia and Azerbaijan.
 Its natural habitats are dry shrubby vegetation, cultivated fields, fallow areas and dry open woodland.